WICG/nav-speculation/README.md

 ## Prefetching

 Although these explainers focus largely on prerendering, we expect some of the work they produce to be useful for _prefetching_ as well.
-Prefetching currently exists in [`<link rel="prefetch">`](https://w3c.github.io/resource-hints/#dfn-prefetch), but as with prerendering, it is underspecified, and its current implementations have potential privacy issues which will require some work to address.
+Prefetching currently exists in [`<link rel="prefetch">`](https://w3c.github.io/resource-hints/#dfn-prefetch), but as with prerendering, it is underspecified, and its current implementations have potential privacy issues for cross-origin prefetching, which will require some work to address.

 In particular, the [triggers](./triggers.md) and [opt-in](./opt-in.md) can be designed in a generic way, so that they can also be used to trigger and opt-in to prefetching (of documents, in particular).
 Similarly, the [prerendering fetching infrastructure](./fetch.md) will likely be used for modernized prefetching.